Elections in Chile: Electorate

-The right to vote in Chile extends to all Chilean citizens aged 18 or over on election day.
+The right to vote in Chile extends to all Chilean citizens aged 18 or older on election day.
 Foreign nationals who have been legal residents for a continuous period of at least five years are also eligible.

-Chile operates a system of automatic voter registration, where all eligible individuals are added to the electoral roll by default.
-Voting is compulsory for those registered.
-This has been the case since 2023, following an eleven-year period (2012–2023) when voting was voluntary.
+Chile operates a system of automatic voter registration, under which all eligible individuals are added to the electoral roll by default.
+Voting is compulsory for those registered, as it has been since 2023, following an eleven-year period (2012–2023) when voting was voluntary.

 Since 2014, Chilean citizens living abroad have been able to vote in presidential elections (including primaries) and national referendums from their country of residence.

 Presidential elections

 The President of Chile is both the head of state and head of government and is directly elected to a single, non-renewable four-year term.
-A former president may run for office again after at least one term out of office.
+A former president may run for office again after sitting out at least one term.

 The election is conducted by popular vote under a runoff system.
 To win outright in the first round, a candidate must secure an absolute majority of valid votes (calculated by excluding spoiled and blank ballots).
 If no candidate achieves this, a second round is held between the top two finishers.
-This system replaced the previous practice, abandoned after the 1989 constitutional reforms, where the Congress would choose the president from among the leading candidates if no one won an absolute majority.
+This system replaced the previous practice—abandoned after the 1989 constitutional reforms—whereby Congress would choose the president from among the leading candidates if no one won an absolute majority.

 Presidential candidates can be nominated by any registered political party.
 Independent candidates must qualify by gathering signatures from a number of voters equal to at least 0.5% of those who voted in the most recent election for the Chamber of Deputies.
-For example, based on the 2025 elections, this requirement amounted to 35,361 signatures.
+Based on the 2025 elections, for example, this requirement amounted to 35,361 signatures.

 Under the constitution, the first round of the presidential election is held on the third Sunday of November in the year before the incumbent's term expires.
 A potential runoff follows on the fourth Sunday thereafter.
 The president-elect is inaugurated on the day the outgoing president's term concludes, which has been March 11 in every election since the return to democracy in 1990.

 Prior to a 2011 electoral reform, the first round was scheduled 90 days before the end of the presidential term, moved to the following Sunday if that date fell on a weekday.
 Any runoff was held 30 days after the first round, also adjusted to a Sunday.